MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-list-resource-groups.md

 Create a Python file named *list_resources.py* with the following code.
 The comments explain the details.

 By default, the code lists resources in "myResourceGroup".
-To use a different resource group, set the `RESOURCE_GROUP` environment variable to the desired group name.
+To use a different resource group, set the `RESOURCE_GROUP_NAME` environment variable to the desired group name.

 :::code language="python" source="~/../python-sdk-examples/resource_group/list_resources.py":::